-This article explains customer relationship management (CRM) methodology in a practical way.
-After reading you will understand the basics of this powerful marketing tool.
+This article explains Customer Relationship Management (CRM) methodology in a practical way.
+After reading you will understand the basics of this powerful marketing and stakeholder management tool.

 - a good customer relationship management enables companies to achieve their objectives